5axes/SquishSquare/README.md

 - **Clicking existing Tab + Ctrl** switch automaticaly to the Translate Tool to modify the position of the "Squish Square".

-* The height of the tabs is automaticaly set to the Initial Layer Height .
+The height of the tabs is automaticaly set according to the number of layer set in the menu .
+This height use the *Layer Height*  and the *Initial Layer Height* defined at the tab creation time.

 >Note: it's easier to add/remove tabs when you are in "Solid View" mode